 Connect the mill to your PC with the USB cable.
 Connect the 24V power supply to the mill.

-Windows 10 and Macs should automatically recognise the Minimillr as a USB Serial Device and install the correct drivers.
+In most cases, Windows 10 and Macs should automatically recognise the Minimillr as a USB Serial Device and install the correct drivers.
+If not

-Check in Device Manager if the drivers are installed.
-On Windows, the mill will appear in Device Manager under the Ports section as shown the image below.
+You can check in Device Manager if the drivers are installed, as the mill will appear in Device Manager under the Ports section as shown the image below.
 Make a note of the COM port number, e.g. COM4

 Setting up ‘Candle’ (Machine Control and GCode Sender)

 Candle 1.1.7 is the recommended software for controlling the Minimillr.
 It is used for sending GCode to the mill.
 It can be downloaded here: https://github.com/Denvi/Candle/releases/download/v1.1/Candle_1.1.7.zip